-It comes in hundreds of colors, shapes sizes and uses.
+It comes in hundreds of colors, shapes sizes, and has tons of different uses.
 Some people buy it to feel better while others buy it because they think they need to keep up with the trends of today.

 Kids need it and can’t live without it.
 We train our babies also to want it.

 In an attempt to be technologically savvy and rock the latest espadrilles or sports cars, we have become a nation consumed by STUFF.